Tiru-Kaggundi/DistrictsExports/README.md

 and so on...
 I will use Marimo to try out visualisation
-End goal would be to create a web app for people to play around in marimo Page is no deployed at https://tiru-kaggundi.github.io/DistrictsExports/ (works on desktop only)
+End goal would be to create a web app for people to play around in marimo Page is now deployed at https://tiru-kaggundi.github.io/DistrictsExports/ (works on desktop only)